-Master Research Unit Biodiversity & Ecosystems for Master's in Environment and Natural Resources
+Master Research Unit Biodiversity & Ecosystems for MSc Environment and Natural Resources

-Is the conservation of biodiversity and ecosystem performance important to you?
-Engage yourself in balanced use and protection concepts.
+Are the conservation of biodiversity and ecosystem performance important to you?
+In the MRU Biodiversity & Ecosystems you engage yourself in balanced use and protection concepts.

 As a Master of Science ZFH in Environment and Natural Resources specialising in Biodiversity & Ecosystems, you will ...

 - be able to examine complex questions concerning biodiversity using appropriate methods and to formulate scientific answers.

 - be able to quantify changes in key ecosystem processes and propose practical measures.